Modular Single-Phase UPS

 M90S Scalable Infrastructure Power Platform

-The Xtreme Power Conversion M90S defines a modern modular single-phase UPS architecture — engineered to support scalable infrastructure continuity across distributed and centralized electrical environments operating on split-phase power.
+A modern modular single-phase UPS architecture — engineered for scalable infrastructure continuity across distributed and centralized environments running on split-phase power.
+Phased capacity growth and lifecycle serviceability without disruptive replacement or a forced transition to three-phase distribution.

 Xtreme Power M90S-2S modular single-phase UPS rack-mounted — power module with status display above a battery module

-The M90S modular single-phase UPS, rack-mounted — a power module (with status display) and battery module within a unified chassis
+The M90S modular single-phase UPS, rack-mounted — a power module (with status display) and battery module within a unified chassis.

 Range